Caipo/Tinfoil-Chat/README.md

 # Tinfoil-Chat
-Simple chat app that uses military grade encryption (2048 bit RSA).
+Simple chat app that uses encryption (2048 bit RSA).
 Made completly from scrach python to serve as a message on the futility of banning encryption.

 # <-- EDUCATIONAL USE ONLY -->